catenax-ng/product-onboarding/github/README.md

 ## GitHub Organization

-The following section describes how to handle users, teams and repositories in our GitHub organization
+The following section describes how to handle users, teams and repositories in our GitHub organization.

 ### Invitation of a single user